petri-labs/mokita/CONTRIBUTING.md

 ### Example #3: [Gamm-Related Test]

-Since the GAMM module is core to the Osmosis repo, it might be useful to have a good example of a well-structured GAMM-specific test.
+Since the GAMM module is core to the Mokisis repo, it might be useful to have a good example of a well-structured GAMM-specific test.
 This example covers a simple getter function and validates the specific error messages around the function (as opposed to merely the presence of an error):

 ```go
 func TestGetPoolAssetsByDenom(t *testing.T) {